 - meticulous supervision of aircraft manufacturing processes.

 One of the most famous crashes in aviation history was that of Concorde- the aircraft that touched the speed of sound.
-However, it has a quarter of a century since such a crash took place, and it had been sixteen years since a crash like that between an American Airlines plane and an army helicopter killed more than sixty passengers in the United States.
+However, it has been a quarter of a century since such a crash took place, and it had been sixteen years since a crash like that between an American Airlines plane and an army helicopter killed more than sixty passengers in the United States.

 Photo: Government of Nepal